MegaManSec/gixy-ng/docs/en/index.md

 ```

 ### Docker usage
-Gixy is available as a Docker image [from the Docker hub](https://hub.docker.com/r/getpagespeed/gixy/).
+Gixy-ng is available as a Docker image [from the Docker hub](https://hub.docker.com/r/getpagespeed/gixy/).
 To
 use it, mount the configuration that you want to analyse as a volume and provide the path to the
-configuration file when running the Gixy image.
+configuration file when running the Gixy-ng image.
 ```
 $ docker run --rm -v `pwd`/nginx.conf:/etc/nginx/conf/nginx.conf getpagespeed/gixy /etc/nginx/conf/nginx.conf
 ```

 If you have an image that already contains your nginx configuration, you can share the configuration
-with the Gixy container as a volume.
+with the Gixy-ng container as a volume.
 ```
 $  docker run --rm --name nginx -d -v /etc/nginx nginx:alpinef68f2833e986ae69c0a5375f9980dc7a70684a6c233a9535c2a837189f14e905